-3.1.1.3.
-Middle of Delivery Periods (MDP)
+Middle of Delivery Periods (MDP) 3.1.1.3.

 With respect to commodities futures contracts, the contract month name (i.e. JUN10 or M10) usually indicates the month in which the delivery period associated with that contract occurs.
-However, the exact time period in that month during which the commodity is to be delivered can vary significantly across contracts as each physical commodity market carries its own unique characteristics, delivery cycles and conventions2.
+However, the exact time period in that month during which the commodity is to be delivered can vary significantly across contracts as each physical commodity market carries its own unique characteristics, delivery cycles and conventions.